 Cory Brown

-I grew up in a small town on the plains of western Oklahoma near where my father's parents and grandparents homesteaded early in the last century, on the banks of the Cimarron River--winters cold and dry but relatively short; springs exciting with their new green growth and the frequent eruptions of colossal tornadic thunderheads; summers hot and dry but filled with long evenings lit up by sunsets out of some over-zealous child's coloring book; and autumns, once past the heat of summer, long and mild--every season lots of sun, plenty of breath-taking winds, and of course the enormous skies, which can make you feel either liberated or oppressed depending on your psychology.
-But even if you grew up there and found them oppressive, as I did, you can still maybe, in adulthood, find them uplifting, which can perhaps help you transcend your estrangement from the political conservatism there.
+I grew up in a small town on the plains of western Oklahoma near the banks of the Canadian River, near where my father's parents and grandparents homesteaded early in the last century.
+Winters are cold and dry there, but relatively short; springs are exciting with their new growth and the frequent tornadic eruptions; summers hot and dry of course, but the evening sunsets are spectacular, as if painted by an overzealous child artist; and autumns, once past the heat of summer, are long and mild--every season lots of sun, breath-taking winds, and of course enormous skies.

-I took a B.A. in English and Philosophy from Oklahoma State University in '79 and then worked odd jobs for a while--dishwasher, waiter, liquor store manager, secretary--before returning to school to study more literature, philosophy, and creative writing.
+I took a B.A. in English and Philosophy from Oklahoma State University in '79 and then worked odd jobs for a while--dishwasher, waiter, liquor store manager, social services secretary in Boulder, Colorado--before returning to school to study more literature, philosophy, and creative writing.
 But that took a while too, before providing a settled life, a year in this graduate school, another in that.
-Then I came to Ithaca and fell in love with the place--so many trees!--and particularly the M.F.A. program I was in at Cornell, happy to be studying with poets Archie Ammons and Robert Morgan.
-After taking my degree in '82 I taught at Cornell for two more years and then roamed around the Northeast, teaching here and there--Hudson Valley community colleges, Rensselaer Polytechnic Institute--before coming back to Ithaca to take a position in the Writing Program here and to settle down with my family.
-I'm proud to have been a part of our faculty in the 90s that molded from the clay of our Program a bona fide Department, and to now offer a B.A. as interesting and varied in its offerings as ours is.
+Then came Ithaca and I fell in love with it, particularly with the M.F.A. program at Cornell, happy to be studying with Archie Ammons and Robert Morgan.
+I taught at Cornell for two more years after graduation and then roamed around the Northeast teaching at Hudson Valley community colleges and then at Rensselaer Polytechnic Institute--before coming back to Ithaca to take a position in the Writing Program here and settle down with my family.
+I'm proud to have been a part of our faculty in the 90s that molded a bona fide Department from our Program, and to now offer a B.A. as interesting and varied in its offerings as ours is.

-I've discovered over the years that my ultimate goal in teaching is to instill in my students an intellectual generosity, I would like to think mostly by modeling that generosity myself, to be less interested in espousing knowledge per se than in encouraging the adoption of a particular attitude toward knowledge, expansive and open-armed.
-I teach a variety of courses: a freshman seminar on the philosophy and science of sex and love; personal essay writing; poetry writing; a 300-level Poetics course that covers the history of ideas from Thales to Foucault through the lens of creative writing theory; a senior seminar workshop on the practice, history, and theory of traditional poetry forms; and two honors seminars, one on the philosophy of sex and love and the other on the pursuit of happiness.
+I've discovered over the years that my ultimate goal in teaching is to instill in my students an intellectual generosity, I would like to think primarily by modeling it, to be less interested in espousing knowledge than in encouraging a particular attitude toward knowledge, expansive and open-armed.
+I've taught a variety of courses: a freshman seminar on the philosophy and science of sex and love; personal essay writing; poetry writing; a 300-level Poetics course that covers the history of ideas from Thales to Foucault through the lens of creative writing theory; a senior seminar workshop on the practice, history, and theory of traditional poetry forms; and three honors seminars, one on the philosophy of sex and love, another on the pursuit of happiness, and another on Western concepts of the self since the Renaissance.

 Areas